Skip to content

 In some dishes, you may use dried parsley instead of fresh parsley and vice versa.
 These flavors will vary so be careful because you don't want to ruin the flavor of your favorite dish.

-As noted above, carrots are in the same family as parsley.
+Carrot greens As noted above, carrots are in the same family as parsley.
 Simply chop up some carrot greens as you would parsley and sprinkle it on as a garnish.
 Carrot tops also provide some of the bitterness that you would expect from parsley, so they pack a punch for flavor as well.
+Are you interested in more information on parsley substitute?
+Follow the link.